Harry Markowitz’s Modern Portfolio Theory: The Efficient Frontier

 Whether legal, regulatory, or cultural, different investors have different constraints.
 MPT accommodates different types of constraints, whether based on absolute weights, relative weights, or transactions.

 Rebalancing to your optimal portfolio weights periodically will allow your portfolio to sell relatively high and buy relatively low.
-Over time this practice can reap an extra return that builds over time.
+This practice can reap an extra return that builds over time.

 MPT is sensitive to assumptions.
 If market conditions change such that you think your assumptions about risk and return no longer reflect your current beliefs, re-do the above process.